immich-app/immich/docs/docs/guides/remote-machine-learning.md

     # For hardware acceleration, add one of -[armnn, cuda, openvino] to the image tag.
     # Example tag: ${IMMICH_VERSION:-release}-cuda
     image: ghcr.io/immich-app/immich-machine-learning:${IMMICH_VERSION:-release}
+    extends:
+      file: hwaccel.ml.yml
+      service: # set to one of [armnn, cuda, openvino, openvino-wsl] for accelerated inference - use the `-wsl` version for WSL2 where applicable
     volumes:
       - model-cache:/cache
     restart: always